 South Africa’s dreamlike wildflower fields are popular with photographers and there were some photo shoots in process.
 One photographer was taking pictures of a semi-naked model seductively draped in front of a cluster of vivid blossoms.

 Sweet floral fragrances filled the spring air creating an intoxicating atmosphere more alluring than any perfume!
-I spent a few hours wandering through the flower fields and then drove to nearby Darling for lunch and a tour of their annual Wildflower Show.
+I spent a few hours wandering through the flower fields and then drove to nearby town of Darling for lunch and their annual Wildflower Show.

 Everything about sleepy Darling happens slowly.
 The rough backroad leading to the town is being transformed into a paved two-lane highway.
 Construction resulted in one-lane traffic for most of the drive.
 At points along the way flaggers waved drivers to a stop where they waited patiently for 5 to 10 minutes while a long line of traffic passed in the other direction.